yowari/progressive-pizza-workshop/exercise/03-routing/README.md

 }
 ```

-If you want to learn more on the convention used by Remix, you can check the
+If you want to learn more about the convention used by Remix, you can check the
 [visualization](https://interactive-remix-routing-v2.netlify.app) done by Dilum Sanjaya.